bright/new-www/content/blog/sharing-websocket-connections-between-browser-tabs-and-windows.md

 ### Establish the WebSocket connection

 Inside the shared worker, create a WebSocket object and establish a connection with the server.
 This connection will be shared among all browser tabs and windows.
 Add a connection handler and store ports in an array.
+It's also crucial to forward each received message to all MessagePort objects.

 ```typescript
 const ports: MessagePort[] = [];